buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcRevolvedAreaSolid.md

 ![texture](../../../../figures/ifcrevolvedareasolid-texture.png)

-Figure 3 &mdash; Revolved area solid textures
+Figure 3 — Revolved area solid textures

 Figure 3 illustrates default texture mapping with a repeated texture (RepeatS=True and RepeatT=True).
 The image on the left shows the texture where the S axis points to the right and the T axis points up.
 The image on the right shows the texture applied to the geometry where the X axis points back to the right, the Y axis points back to the left, and the Z axis points up.
 For an <em>IfcRevolvedAreaSolid</em> having a profile of <em>IfcTShapeProfileDef</em> and revolved at 22.5 degrees, the side texture coordinate origin is the first corner counter-clockwise from the +Y axis, which equals (-0.5*IfcTShapeProfileDef.OverallWidth, +0.5*IfcTShapeProfileDef.OverallDepth), while top (end cap) texture coordinates start at (-0.5*IfcTShapeProfileDef.OverallWidth, -0.5*IfcTShapeProfileDef.OverallDepth).